nkaul/cldemo/README.md

 ### CCW

-Provision the required topology using the CCW workbench web interface, using the credentials provided in the welcome email, SSH onto the workbench jump VM.
+Request the required topology via the CCW workbench web interface, use the credentials provided in the welcome email to SSH onto the workbench jump VM.

 Add the temporary cldemo package repository: